chrisluedtke/ACM-School-Placement/README.md

 Characteristic | Notes
 ---------------|------
 Language speaking abilities  |
-Age |
-Tutoring experience in Math |
-Tutoring experience in ELA |
+Age | ACMs must be 21+ (or have some college experience) to serve in high schools Tutoring experience |
 Tutoring preference (Math or ELA) |
+Grade level preference (Math or ELA) |
-Race/Ethnicity | Distributed to match demographics of each school Education level | ACMs who have recently graduated from high school cannot serve in high schools Gender/Sex | Consistent ratio across schools
+Race/Ethnicity | We seek a ratios within teams that match that team's school demographics Education level | ACMs must have some college experience (or be 21+) to serve in high schools.
+We seek a consistent ratio across Elem schools and High Schools
-Roommates | Roommates cannot be on the same school team Address | To calculate commute time
+Gender | We seek a consistent gender ratio across schools Roommates | Roommates cannot be on the same school team Address | To calculate commute time
 Commute method (car or public transit) |
-Manual school placement | Managers can hand-place certain corps members into schools or geographical zones
+Manual school placement | Managers can hand-place individual ACMs before the algorithm is run

 #### Spreadsheet 2: Characteristics of Schools
 Characteristic | Notes
 ---------------|------
 Ranked valuations of ACM characteristics | Should this be decided as a site or on school levels?
-Grade levels served (elementary or HS) |
-Racial/Ethnic distribution |
+Grade levels served (Elementary or High School) | Racial/Ethnic distribution |
 Linguistic needs |
 Address | To calculate commute times